essepuig/blog/_posts/2020-03-29-intellij-template-for-unit-testing.md

 To save the Live Template, click on the "Apply" button

-You can now create a new Junit test by typing "should" and then the InteliJ autocompletion should propose the new template
+You can now create a new Junit test by typing "should" and then the IntelliJ autocompletion should propose the new template